fayssalElAnsari/gson/README.md

 * [ ] Identify code snippets to improve, and code smells of different types
 * [ ] Order snippets by acending difficulty to improve and improtance
 * [ ] Do at least one type of improvement
+* [ ] Push each modification individually to master project to get some feedback

 ## Getting started